replane-dev/replane-website/docs/sdk/javascript.md

 })
 ```

-The client starts with fallback values and updates when connection is restored.
+The client starts with default values and updates when connection is restored.

 ## Realtime updates